-How can it help you
+How can it help you?

-Once you know that the lights (white) are represented in the right part of the graph and the shadows (black) in the left part, you can “read” your photo without looking at how it has been on the LCD screen.
+Once you know that the lights (white) are represented in the right part of the graph and the shadows (black) in the left detail, you can “read” your photo without looking at how it has been on the LCD screen.

 Learn to interpret it

 As the objective was to achieve an underexposed image, where the dim lights were the protagonists, its

 Does the example have a correct histogram?
 Well, as I explained before, yes, because I have achieved the result I was looking for even with a too underexposed histogram.

-I give you another example: look at this diagram, at a glance without having checked the photograph on the camera screen you can get an idea of what it will be like.
+I give you another example: look at this diagram.
+At a glance, without having checked the photograph on the camera screen, you can get an idea of what it will be like.

-It’s backlighting, so we’ll have a lot of pure blacks, hence that pixel spike on the left side of the histogram, but as for the highlights, I didn’t want an overexposed environment, if not a photograph rich in shades of gray, like a gradient from black to white, so you can see in the graph how there is information in almost all shades of gray to white.
+It’s backlighting, so we’ll have a lot of pure blacks, hence that pixel spike on the left side of the Histogram, but as for the highlights, I didn’t want an overexposed environment, if not a photograph rich in shades of gray, like a gradient from black to white, so you can see in the graph how there is information in almost all shades of gray to white.

 In what situations should you use it

 In the field, as much as you know how it works, you will also have to practice using it, since many times we do not use this type of function due to laziness or because we believe that what the camera screen shows is the correct thing, but you have already seen which is not so.